ALMaSWPI/mumei/README.md

 ## Features

+Modularity and abstraction are at the core of this framework.
+Our API ensures that the application code is stable while the underlying implementation/external library can be switched flexibly.

 - 🚄 Fast and convenient with just a Docker image
 - 🌈 Clean with automated CI/CD process
 - 🚀 Can be integrated with any rigid-body robots